Multiple Descents in Deep Learning as a Sequence of Order-Chaos Transitions in LSTM Networks: Experimental Setup

 The intrinsic order/chaos property of the network is to be characterized when there is no continuous external inputs or driving force to it.
-Therefore, the first 500 iterations of the LSTM are ignored for asymptotic analysis.
-After 500 iterations (input review length with padding), we let the LSTM continue running or iterating without external input values, i.e., $\boldsymbol x_t=0$.
-To get the asymptotic distance, a noise perturbation is introduced to the output unit $\boldsymbol h_{-1}$, i.e., $\boldsymbol h'_{-1}=\boldsymbol h_{-1}+\boldsymbol{\epsilon}$.
+Therefore, the first 500 iterations of the LSTM are ignored for asymptotic analysis, as they are fed with non-zero tokens from the words in the reviews.
+After 500 iterations (input review length with padding), we let the LSTM continue running or iterating without external input values, i.e., $\boldsymbol x_{t>500}=0$.
+To get the asymptotic distance, a noise perturbation is introduced to the output unit $\boldsymbol h_{500}$ right after the final token from the input reviews $\boldsymbol{x_{499}}$, i.e., $\boldsymbol h'_{500}=\boldsymbol h_{500}+\boldsymbol{\epsilon}$.
 Next, we evaluate the asymptotic trajectory difference between the original and perturbed output values of the LSTM cell, i.e., $|\boldsymbol h'_T- \boldsymbol h_T|$, with large $T$ value at $T=1599$.